helendragon/SBI_Project/README.md

 ### Example 1 - Hemoglobin (1gzx)

 This example corresponds to the hemoglobin (PDB: 1gzx).
 A very simple and small protein.
 The input file provided does have the redundant interactions of the protein.
+It is composed by 2α and 2β chains. <br />
 To obtain a complex we would do:

     complexbuilder -i /inputs/hemoglobin/ -o /outputs/ -m 1